superfluid-finance/protocol-monorepo/packages/sdk-core/README.md

 ## Framework Initialization

-Here is a quick look at initialzing the SDK in different environments:
+Here is a quick look at initializing the SDK in different environments:

 TypeScript / JavaScript (Module):